Nicolas-Lizandre/enseash/README.md

 In order to pipe, we first check if there is "|" in the list argv.
 If so, we remplace "|" by "NULL", so when we excute the first command with argv it stops at NULL.
 We execute the command with the file created by the pipe.

+**Question 9 :**
+The main issue (and reason why we use signal) is because at first glance only the main process can check the children's state (fork() can't).
+However, we want to interrupt our prompt if a child has finished.
+The tool (function) I have seen is called signal.
+Signal runs in // from the main process and has access to the signal sent by the main process child.
+The sigchld_handler will be called at each signal sent by a child terminated.

+The rest of the new code ensures compatibility (& is not recognized we must 'create' such command) and the management of the jobs.

 **ABOUT GitHub :**

 //We have never done .git before.